 Of all the volcanoes in the Philippines, Mayon Volcano or Mount Mayon is the most iconic because of its perfect cone shape.
-With the majestic view it offers, doing Mayon Volcano tours have become the main activity of travelers visiting the region.
+With the majestic view it offers, doing Mayon Volcano tours like the Mayon ATV activity has become the main itinerary of travelers visiting the region.

-Mayon Volcano stands 2462-meter-high and is located in Albay, Bicol at the southeast end of Luzon island.
+Mayon Volcano stands 2462-meter-high and is located in province of Albay in the Bicol region at the southeast end of Luzon island.
 It also deemed to be the most active volcano in the Philippines with its record of approximately 50 eruptions in the past decades.

 Mayon Volcano towers above the region, primarily in Legazpi City, and provides a breathtaking backdrop wherever you are in the province.

 Legend has it that its name came from ‘magayon’, a Bicolano word that means beautiful which is more than appropriate to describe how stunning this natural scenery is from every angle.